mgoellnitz/JFileSync3/README.md

 Passwords to derive keys from are not constant along the whole directory structure.

 So I now have a two-way synching from plain text directories to encrypted directories which I in turn sync with the internet services.
-As you might see from some code snippets I am playing around or thinking about direct API usage for SugarSync, Dropbox, MegaCloud, and so on..
+As you might see from some code snippets I am playing around or thinking about direct API usage for Dropbox, WebDAV and so on...

-You will need the unlimited encryption add on by oracle for your JDK if you want to use anything except the default cipher AES.
+You will need the unlimited encryption add-on by Oracle for your JDK if you want to use anything except the default cipher AES.

 Feel free to issue bug reports and ideas here.